 - Aleo Vera Gel or lavender essential oil

 What are your favorite items to have in your first aid kit for kids?
-What kid of container do you to hold your first aid kit?
+What kind of container will you use to hold your homemade first aid kit?